iam-abbas/Reddit-Stock-Trends/README.md

 - Install required modules using `pip install -r requirements.txt`
 - Run `ticker_counts.py` first
 - Now run `yfinance_analysis.py`
-- currently the default number of tickers analyzed is 25 but yfiinance does accept a number as an arguement if you want more or less tickers
+- Currently the default number of tickers analyzed is 25 but `yfinance` does accept a number as an argument if you want more or less tickers
--- eg/ "python yfinance_analysis.py 20" would get you only 20 tickers analyzed
+-- eg/ `python yfinance_analysis.py 20` return 20 tickers analyzed.
 - You will be able to find your results in `data/` directory.

 ---